If you have a tattoo, you might remember your tattoo artist using green soap on your skin before the procedure.

 If you’re allergic to lavender oil, coconut oil, or other types of oil, ask your tattoo artist about the ingredients in their green soap before the procedure.

-Even though green soap can help prevent an infection, you may experience skin irritation if you’re sensitive to an ingredient in the soap.
+Even though green soap can help prevent infection, you may experience skin irritation if you’re sensitive to an ingredient in the soap.

 Interestingly, while the product is called “green soap,” the soap isn’t actually green.
 It has a green tint but also yellowish hues from the glycerin and vegetable oil.
-The product’s name comes from the green tint.
+The product’s name comes from this green tint.

 Green soap is a high-grade skin disinfectant.
-It’s typically used only for tattoos, piercings, and medical use.

 Typically, you’ll only find it used for medical purposes, by tattoo artists, and by piercing artists.
 Healthcare professionals might clean their hands with green soap before putting gloves on to perform a medical procedure.